 - Academic blog space for discussion of peace and conflict issues.
-The Institute maintain a peer-reviewed scholarly blog with short opinion pieces, academic abstracts, and book reviews on topics relevant to the Institute’s mission.
+The Institute maintains a peer-reviewed scholarly blog with short opinion pieces, academic abstracts, and book reviews on topics relevant to the Institute’s mission.

 - Cooperative Research, Faculty Development, and Curriculum Consulting.
 Faculty from WIPCS member institutions network across the state and across disciplinary boundaries to share expertise and resources.
 Faculty invite colleagues from the Speakers Program list to speak to their classes and give public lectures, and they consult each other on peace and conflict studies pedagogy.

 - Annual Distinguished Faculty and Student Awards.
 Recognizing outstanding faculty contributions in the field brings greater state-level exposure to our member institutions, while student awards recognize young Wisconsin scholars and further their academic and career objectives.

 All programs are available to member institutions at no charge, except for individual conference attendance fees, and member institutions are encouraged to schedule as many programs as their calendars can accommodate.
 Your faculty, staff, and students can simply contact our central office to make arrangements.
 Please be assured that your membership includes direct involvement in WIPCS decision-making and planning.
 Each member institution appoints one voting member to the Executive Council, which is the decision-making body of the organization.
 Each member’s Executive Council representative also receives regular information on programs and initiatives, and is asked to forward this information to administrators, colleagues, and students.
 If you, your administration, or students have any questions regarding WIPCS programs and the benefits that membership can bring to your institution, please call me at 414-410-4537.
 I will be happy to speak with you by phone or to arrange a personal visit with you on your campus.
 Your consideration is deeply appreciated.

 Sarah Foust Vinson, Executive Director, Wisconsin Institute for Peace and Conflict Studies